havvavural/1-Intro-to-Finance-Homework/README.md

 * What specific financial problem is the company or project trying to solve?

-JPM created this project to facilitate transactions between individuals or compnaies who would otherwise have no means to trust one another due to geographical separation, incompatibility, incompetence, expense, uncertainty, inconvenience or corruption of existing legal systems.
+JPM created this project to facilitate transactions between individuals or companies who would otherwise have no means to trust one another due to geographical separation, incompatibility, incompetence, expense, uncertainty, inconvenience or corruption of existing legal systems.

+> “So anything that currently exists in the world, as that moves onto the blockchain, this would be the payment leg for that transaction,” said Umar Farooq, head of J.P.
+Morgan’s blockchain projects.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?